graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

   TF_CPP_VMODULE='poplar_compiler=1,poplar_executable=1'

 Finally, there is an environment variable called ``XLA_FLAGS`` which provides options to the general XLA backend.
-For example, the follow will produce a Graphviz DOT file of the optimized HLO graph which is passed to the Poplar compiler.
+For example, the follow will produce a Graphviz DOT file of the optimised HLO graph which is passed to the Poplar compiler.

 .. code-block:: python